-EGL-223.
-Shakespeare to 1600 (Winter, Wareh).
-The early plays and poems considered as forms of aesthetic experimentation and development within the framework of Elizabethan culture.
-GenEd: HUL

-EGL-224.
-Shakespeare after 1600 (Fall, Jenkins; Spring, Wareh).
+- EGL-223.
+Shakespeare to 1600 (Fall, Wareh).
+We'll explore in this course some of the most entertaining, moving, and provocative theater the world has ever known.
+Focusing mainly on Shakespeare's comedies and histories, we'll discover characters who offer us complicated and engaging perspectives on topics such as love, magic, revenge, family relationships, "outsiders," and political power.
+We will work together to appreciate both the nuances of Shakespeare's poetry and the excitement of his works in performance (whether on stage or screen).
+CC: HUL - EGL-224.
+Shakespeare after 1600 (Winter, Jenkins; Spring, Stevenson).
 We will look at Shakespeare's great tragedies and romances with particular attention to the dramatic practices of his time.
 In this we will be helped by performances and workshops conducted on campus by the American Shakespeare Center, so be prepared to chew (or at least nibble on) the scenery as well as paying close textual attention to the artistry of the plays.
-GenEd: HUL
+CC: HUL